-I’m starting this series out with tomatoes because they are so versatile!
+Dehydrated tomatoes are so versatile!
 They can be used in sauces, soups, stews, on pizza…and they can be ground up into powder for a bunch more uses that can really turn out to be a massive help in the kitchen!

 How to Dehydrate Tomatoes

 Dehydrating tomatoes is a cinch.
-It’s actually something I do almost daily now, since my tomatoes are still producing out in the garden.
-You can totally do this too, with no problem.
+It can be done every day with minimal effort during the season yours are producing out in the garden.
 It’s a little messy, but once you get the hang of how easy this is, you will be on your way to putting up tomatoes for as many uses as you already are using canned tomato products–but with less shelf space!

 Here are the basic instructions for dehydrating.
 If you are new to dehydrating, be sure to pop over and read over my How to Dehydrate Food for Beginners post to fill in any blanks that the following recipe doesn’t cover for you.
 If you know your way around dehydrating, however, the following instructions will work for you just fine.